venenux/simpleticket/docs/wiki-diferences-from-original.md

 * Responsive theming, improved interface (WIP).
 * Allow non-email accounts for logins specially used on intranet's.
 * Mantain noifications independently of To email users
+* Title bar auto-internal refresher with alert flashing if there a new ticket

 Features and improvements:
 ----------------------